 Sediment removal activities associated with Alternative 3, Configuration D will change the visual characteristics of the reservoir through the removal of sediment and associated vegetation in the reservoir.
-These changes will be similar to the Proposed Project at the south end of the reservoir; however, these changes will be reduced in magnitude in comparison to the Proposed Project, as Alternative 3, Configuration D will leave a greater area along the west and east sides of the reservoir and the area between the two branches undisturbed.
+These changes will be similar to the Proposed Project at the south end of the reservoir; however, these changes will be reduced in magnitude in comparison to the Proposed Project, as Alternative 3, Configuration D, Option 1 will leave a greater area along the west and east sides of the reservoir and the area between the two branches undisturbed.
+Alternative 3, Configuration D, Option 2 changes will be reduced in magnitude in comparison to the Proposed Project, as Alternative 3, Configuration D, Option 2 will leave a greater area along the east side and a large, contiguous area on the west side of the reservoir undisturbed.

-As with the Proposed Project, sediment removal activities associated with Alternative 3, Configuration D will not result in obstruction or blockage of views due to the large difference in elevation between viewpoints and the Proposed Project site.
+As with the Proposed Project, sediment removal activities associated with Alternative 3, Configuration D, Option 1 and Alternative 3 Configuration D, Option 2 will not result in obstruction or blockage of views due to the large difference in elevation between viewpoints and the Proposed Project site.